gfoss/misc/Wireless/Captive-Portals/README.md

 #[How]

 This project consists of two captive portal options.
-The first 'Fake-AP' ins a basic landing page that can be deployed easily using <a href="https://github.com/silverfoxx/pwnstar/" target="_blank">PwnSTAR</a> or manually.
+The first 'Fake-AP' is a basic landing page that can be deployed easily using <a href="https://github.com/silverfoxx/pwnstar/" target="_blank">PwnSTAR</a> or manually.
 The second folder 'Pineapple' is made for deploying a fake AP on a <a href="http://hakshop.myshopify.com/products/wifi-pineapple" target="_blank">Wi-Fi Pineapple</a>.

 Depending on the use-case, all you need to do is take this template, create some basic CSS, add images, and voila you have a nice fake captive portal.
 The real trick here (especially when using the Pineapple is to build upon the already working splash pages and form processors).
+You can also take the key aspects of the code and apply them to a form processor that you already have depending on the deployment option.

 -----